-You can use the Clean Error Trap option [XUERTRP CLEAN] to purge the error log.
+You can use the Clean Error Trap [XUERTRP CLEAN] option to purge the error log.
 It is locked with the XUPROGMODE security key.
 You can use the corresponding direct mode utility, ^XTERPUR, in programmer mode.
-There is also a queueable version, Error Trap Auto Clean option [XUERTRP AUTO CLEAN].
+There is also a queueable version, Error Trap Auto Clean [XUERTRP AUTO CLEAN] option.